Do I have to charge customers sales tax?

 Sometimes, sales tax is not imposed on a transaction because of the product’s use.
 For example, many states offer exemptions to farmers on the sale of products and equipment related to agriculture.
 Many states have similar exemptions in manufacturing.
 Typically, if this exemption applies, the purchaser may need to demonstrate that it qualifies for the exemption, such as with a state-issued certificate.

 Some essential items may be exempt from sales tax, including food, prescription medications, medical devices, and clothing.
 In some cases, states may not completely exempt these purchases from sales tax, but may impose a lower tax rate instead.
-If you have questions about whether a sales tax exemption applies to your business, ask a lawyer.
+If you have questions about whether a sales tax exemption applies to your business, contact a Rocket Legal Pro.

 How do I collect state sales tax?